cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

     for a given user id from the *userProfiles* Dataset.
 The host and port of the UserProfileService is discovered using Service discovery framework.
   - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce job reads the *purchases* Dataset.
-It fetches the user profile information, if its available, from the ``UserProfileService`` and creates a purchase history.
-It then stores the purchase history in the *history* Dataset every morning at 4:00 A.M.
+It fetches the user profile information, if it is available, from the ``UserProfileService`` and creates a purchase history.
+It stores the purchase history in the *history* Dataset every morning at 4:00 A.M.
   - You can either manually (in the Process screen of the CDAP Console) or programmatically execute the ``PurchaseHistoryBuilder`` MapReduce job to store